-7.1 Funding granted
+17.1 Funding granted

-If funding for the project proposal is granted, the project leader will receive a grant decision letter, including an attachment informing him/her on the approved budget, the justification of the board review, the comments from the external reviewers and the PACO, and the terms and conditions.
+If funding for the project proposal is granted, the project leader will receive a grant decision letter, including attachments regarding the approved budget, the justification of the board review, the comments from the external reviewers and the PACO, and the terms and conditions.
 The terms and conditions consist of the KWF Funding conditions and the KWF Audit protocol and will be applicable as from the signature date of the funding contract.

 Funded projects will be assigned to a specific KWF programme coordinator who has knowledge of the relevant research field.
-The programme coordinator will be the primary contact for the project leader, and will contact him/her to arrange a personal start up meeting.
+The programme coordinator will be the primary contact for the project leader and will contact him/her to arrange a personal start up meeting.
 In this meeting, arrangements will be made regarding the monitoring of the project, collaboration between the research group and KWF, and interim meetings and communications.
 Expected milestones and designated go/no-go milestones will be discussed.

-7.1.1 Funding Partners\
+17.1.1 Funding Partners

-A project proposal eligible for funding can be selected by a funding partner\.
-Selected projects may receive specific funding conditions upon granting the funding.

-\A funding partner is a fundraising party with a long term partnership agreement with KWF.
-The funds raised by the funding partners are spent through KWF Programme Research and Implementation.
+A project proposal eligible for funding can be selected by a funding partner.
+A funding partner is a fundraising party with a long-term partnership agreement with KWF.
+The funds raised by the funding partners are spent in the open calls of Exploration and Development & Implementation.
 The preferred funding themes are being set out in the partnership agreement.
-In the prioritising meeting, projects are matched and selected by funding partners.
+In the prioritizing meeting, projects are matched and selected by funding partners.
 Projects that best match the funding themes are being funded by the funding partner.
+Selected projects may receive specific funding conditions upon granting the funding.